pce-uw-jscript400/w6-frontend-to-backend/README.md

 ---

-- [ ] On the frontend, create a new function in your `src/api` folder that will delete a post.
+- [x] On the frontend, create a new function in your `src/api` folder that will delete a post.
 Use that function inside of the `src/components/posts/Container` file.
 Upon successful deletion, send the user back to the `/users/<userId>/posts` route.

 ---

-- [ ] Try deleting a post using the link.
+- [x] Try deleting a post using the link.

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

+* **Your Answer:**
+It was not removed from the frontend
-* **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
+Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

 * **Question:**
+update state or reload from backend
 ---

-- [ ] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.
+- [X] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.

 ---

-- [ ] Right now it looks like we can Edit and Delete posts for other users.
+- [X] Right now it looks like we can Edit and Delete posts for other users.
 Hide/display those actions to only be available on a post if it's the user's post.

 ---